Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/People/Ezriel Ravenna.md

 description: Served on the Saxum Triumvirate for 20 years before being expelled for attempting to overthrow it.
 ---
 ## Overview
-Served on the Saxum Triumvirate for 20 years before being expelled for attempting to overthrow it.
+Served on [[The Saxum Triumvirate]] for 20 years before being expelled for attempting to overthrow it.
 ## Appearance